 - Seal the bag tightly, gently shake and then throw away in regular household trash

 CADY is offering free Deterra Drug Deactivation Bags to the community in order to help reduce drug diversion and prescription drug misuse.
-To get your free bag, contact Emily Shanahan, CADY Outreach Coordinator at email@example.com or 603-536-9793.
+To get your free bag, contact Emily Shanahan, CADY Outreach and Communications Director at firstname.lastname@example.org or 603-536-9793.